-The Native American Direct Loan (NADL) Program provides direct home loans from VA to eligible Native American Veterans to finance the purchase, construction, or improvement of homes on Federal Trust Land, or to refinance a prior NADL to reduce the interest rate.
+VA provides direct home loans to eligible Native American Veterans to finance the purchase, construction, or improvement of homes on Federal Trust Land, or to refinance a prior NADL to reduce the interest rate.

-- $417,000 limit in most areas; some high-cost counties have higher loan limits
+- $417,000 loan maximum limit in most areas; some high-cost counties have higher loan limits

 - Re-usable benefit

 - The loan must be to purchase, construct, or improve a home on Federally-recognized trust, allotted lands, Alaska Native corporations and Pacific Island territories.

-- The Veteran must occupy the property as his or her home.
+- You must occupy the property as your home.

-- The Veteran must be a satisfactory credit risk.
+- You must be a satisfactory credit risk.

-- The income of the Veteran and spouse, if any, must be shown to be stable and sufficient to meet the mortgage payments, cover the other costs of owning a home, take care of other obligations and expenses, and have enough left over for family support.
+- Your income and that of your spouses, if any, must be shown to be stable and sufficient to meet the mortgage payments, cover the other costs of owning a home, take care of other obligations and expenses, and have enough left over for family support.

-Native American Veterans must pay a funding fee of 1.25% to obtain VA's direct loan to purchase a home.
-The funding fee to refinance a prior VA-loan is 0.50%.
+Native American Veterans must pay a low funding fee of 1.25% to obtain VA's direct loan to purchase a home.
+The funding fee to refinance a prior VA loan is a minimal 0.50%.
 Borrowers have the option to finance the VA funding fee or pay it in cash, but the funding fee must be paid at the time of loan closing.
-You do not have to pay the funding fee if you are a:
+You never have to pay the funding fee if you are a: